numerique-gouv/moncomptepro/installation.md

 ```

 You will be prompted to select the type of change you want to make.
-As this changelog is for end frensh users, we recommend you write your change in french :fr:.
+As this changelog is intended for french end users, we recommend you write your change in French :fr:.

 Commit your changes and push them in your branch.
 We will merge a "Version Packages" PR when we are ready to release :wink: